 There are established programs in many countries, and you can always create your own project as well.
 There are numerous resources you can use to find a program that might interest you.
 You can start with looking our list of programs and past student experiences and other organizations.

 Please note that UNC Office of the Provost maintains a UNC Travel Policy, considering US State Department warnings as well as CDC travel advisories.
 This determines which countries students (as well as resident physicians and faculty) can officially travel to.
 There is currently a list of .
-If you need are considering travel to a Level II or Level II country, please contact Shay Slifko in our office right away ().
+If you are considering travel to a Level II or Level III country, please contact Shay Slifko in our office right away ().